 Click here to view the supporting full Summary Reference Guide.
 Click here to access the ACT/CIS 'Cyber Hygiene' toolkits.

 The objective of this work group is to create a roadmap for independent agents and their carriers to deliver an outstanding customer experience ('CX') at each stage of the customer’s journey – one that stands out from what the competing distribution systems are able to offer.
 This work group has documented the agent ‘touchpoints’ on which prospects and clients experience across their research, buying, renewal, and advocacy journey.
 From this, we have determined the critical elements and released the Final Recommendations

 The work group is now working on creation of an online CX tool that agencies can use to understand their current CX position, then create a customized recommendations plan that provides step-by-step recommendations with resources, and also monitors their progress.
-The work group will continue development of this into 2017.
+The work group will continue development of this through 2017.

 ACT engaged this work group beginning in September 2015 to address our distribution channel's struggles with adoption by agents and acceptance by carriers.
 The work group focuses on clear recommendations on workflow and integration to agency systems, advocacy to carriers for acceptance of vendor eSignature solutions that meet UETA and ESIGN requirements, along with their own proprietary systems, education to agents and the industry, and use and updating of existing reference documents.